There are different types or ways or user testing so let’s explain what it is.

-Understand that when you don’t include the User Experience process of User Testing in your design project, you literally are throwing potentially masses of ROI out of the window.
+Understand that when you don’t include the User Experience process of User Testing in your design project, you are literally throwing potentially masses of ROI out of the window.

 With that said, what has been your experience when including User Experience processes in your project?